-You’re ready to fire up the oven and make your grandmother’s recipe for lasagna with delicious homemade sauce when…crap.
+You’re ready to fire up the oven and make your grandmother’s recipe for lasagna with delicious homemade sauce when…uh oh.
 You forgot to buy tomato paste at the grocery store.
 Do you really have to go all the way back to buy one of those tiny cans?
 Nope.
-Here are four substitutes for tomato paste—and one foolproof way to make it at home.
+Here are five substitutes for tomato paste—and one foolproof way to make it at home.

 But first, what is tomato paste, exactly?

-You know it’s tomatoey.
+You know, it’s tomatoey.
 And, uh…pasty.
-But besides that, you’ve never really thought about what goes into making tomato paste.
-Well, it’s actually a highly concentrated version of tomato sauce—that’s why it turns into a soupy liquid when you add water.
-It’s made by chopping up tomatoes, removing the skin and seeds, and cooking it until it reduces and becomes dark red and thick.
+But besides that, you’ve likely never really thought about what goes into making tomato paste.
+It’s actually a highly concentrated version of tomato sauce—that’s why it turns into a soupy liquid when you add water.
+It’s made by chopping tomatoes, removing the skins and seeds and cooking it until it reduces into a dark red, thick substance.
 How much does it reduce?
-Well, you’ll need about ten pounds of tomatoes to make 20 ounces of tomato paste.
-That’s why most people just buy it at the grocery store rather than making it from scratch.
+Well, you’ll need about ten pounds of tomatoes to make 20 ounces of tomato paste—that’s why most people just buy it at the grocery store.

-But not all store-bought tomato paste is created equal.
+But not all store-bought tomato pastes are created equal.
 If you’re buying it ready-made, it’s best to stick to plain tomato paste rather than one that’s flavored with other seasonings, like basil—just use the paste and add fresh or dried basil to the dish yourself, because it will be more fragrant and flavorful that way.
-We’re partial to Amore tomato paste, which is sold in grocery stores and online, is a product of Italy and comes in a convenient squeeze tube, so you don’t have to worry about covering that little mini can with tin foil and the forgetting about it in the back of the fridge for three months.
+We’re partial to Amore tomato paste, which is sold in grocery stores and online, is a product of Italy and comes in a convenient squeeze tube, so you don’t have to worry about covering that mini can with tin foil and then forgetting about it in the back of your fridge for months.

 Can I make my own tomato paste at home?

 Yes, you can totally make tomato paste at home.
-It’s not hard, but it is time consuming and you will need several pounds of tomatoes.
-There’s no one right way to make tomato paste—some recipes suggest whirring the tomatoes in a blender before simmering, and some suggest simmering on the stove until it’s reduced by half and then spreading the mixture on a baking sheet to pop it in the oven to further reduce.
+It’s not hard, but it is time consuming and you'll need several pounds of tomatoes.
+There’s no one right way to make tomato paste—some recipes suggest whirring the tomatoes in a blender before simmering, and others call for simmering them on the stove until they're reduced by half, then spreading the mixture on a baking sheet and popping it in the oven to reduce even further.
 Some add olive oil, basil, oregano and other seasonings.
 But the simplest way to do it?

-- Simmer them on the stove with a tablespoon of olive oil until it reaches the consistency you like (this can take up to six hours).
+Step 3: Simmer them on the stove with a tablespoon of olive oil until the mixture reaches the consistency you like (this can take up to six hours).